this needs to be cleaned up

 I don’t understand these things, but they do stuff and things and that’s good.
 Probably.

-will fix shit that fsck
+(gc will fix shit that fsck finds)

 Actually add files ∞

-I don't know what fucking idiot would have git add -A
+I don’t know what fucking idiot would have git add -A not work as expected, but this seems to work:

-\git rm --cached -r directory \git add directory
+git rm --cached -r directory git add directory

 Ignoring files ∞